guyverhl/store-code/BSDS3003/ex2/README.md

 ```

 ## / handling
-If token equals to `/` and `/` is already added in the stack, check for boolean `isSlashAfterStar` to decide skip to the next row or not.
+If token equals to `/` and it is already added in the stack, check for boolean `isSlashAfterStar` to decide skip to the next row or not.

 ### isSlashAfterStar == false
-Since `//` will comment the whole line, after drop the token from the stack, it will break the inner for loop to read starting from next line.
+Since `//` will comment the whole line, after dropping the token from the stack, it will break the inner for loop to read starting from the next line.
 ```py
 elif token == "/" and s.isExist(token) and not isSlashAfterStar:
     s.pop()